solo-io/gloo/docs/content/operations/production_deployment/_index.md

 #### Pod Disruption Budget

-To configure a Pod Disruption Budget (PDB) for the `gateway-proxy` deployment when you install Gloo Edge via Helm, set values for the `gatewayProxies.NAME.PodDisruptionBudget` fields in your values override file.
+To configure a Pod Disruption Budget (PDB) for the `gateway-proxy` deployment when you install Gloo Gateway via Helm, set values for the `gatewayProxies.NAME.PodDisruptionBudget` fields in your values override file.

 For example, consider the following snippet of a values override files, which defines `minAvailable` as `2`.